Updated: Dec 30, 2020

 The above chart shows American consumption in the rise of the service industry.
 Two charts make an accurate picture of a prosperous USA that can afford to pay people for their time while consuming even more durable and non-durable goods, two-to-three times more than during WW2!

-Some other fascinating charts from EconSov, which represent the visual depiction of hard evidence for economic claims are presented below.
+Some other fascinating charts from EconSov, which depict the hard evidence for economic claims are presented below.
 The charts are removed to the appendices so the book itself does not read like a whitepaper, as the rest of this article does.

 Figure 58 is just one of a series of indicators showing that the USA has been in a process of destructionism – perverting value with financial chicanery since the WW2 era, eroding capital and the real engine of economy.
 The prosperity of the USA is massive and positive to be sure, but the engines of real wealth and productivity have been eroding under the surface for years.